-There were 300,000+ applications downloaded 10.9 billion times in 2010 [December 2010] only as per research by IDC.
-There are so many mobile apps in the market whether it’s for iPhone or Android or Blackberry or Symbian based mobile phones and Windows OS based smart phones.
+There are so many mobile apps in the market whether it’s for iPhone or Android or Blackberry or Symbian-based mobile phones or Windows OS-based smartphones.

-There are so many mobile development companies or mobile developers who build mobile applications but after wards they don’t know the effectiveness of their application in terms of how many persons actually using it after downloading, what’s bounce rate, from which mobile handset your application is being accessed and so many factors.
-For that you should start tracking application using web analytics tool i.e. Google Analytics.
-Here I’m going to explain google analytics implementation for following mobile applications.
+There are so many mobile development companies or mobile developers who build mobile applications but afterward, they don’t know the effectiveness of their application in terms of how many persons actually use it after downloading, what’s bounce rate is, from which mobile handset your application is being accessed and so many factors.

 - Event Level